Neuron-Level Analysis of Cultural Understanding in Large Language Models: Experiment and Analysis

 \section{Experiment and Analysis}

 In this section, we first describe our experimental settings in Section~\ref{subsec:models_datasets}.
 We then compare the roles of each module and decide the thresholds in Section~\ref{subsec:roles_of_modules}.
 Based on its result, we identify \textit{culture-general} neurons in Section~\ref{subsec:culture-general_neurons} and \textit{culture-specific} neurons in Section~\ref{subsec:culture-specific_neurons}.
+Next, we perform further analysis about what these neurons encode and compute in Section~\ref{subsec:instance-level_analysis}.
 Finally, we show a potential application of our findings from an engineering perspective in Section~\ref{subsec:application}.